tinafille/Tinafille/README.md

 here I restrict the sample HERE I EDIT LINE 7 LOCALLY

-Here I test for difference in groups
+Here I test for difference in groups EDIT ON LINE 9 REMOTE

 This is another line from the "other computer"